mirage/mirage-www/tmpl/blog/introducing-xen-minios-arm.md

 board will boot Xen.

-Once booted you can ssh to Dom0, the privileged Linux domain used to manage the system [install Mirage][mirage-install], and build your unikernel just as on x86.
+Once booted you can ssh to Dom0, the privileged Linux domain used to manage the system, [install Mirage][mirage-install], and build your unikernel just as on x86.
 Currently, you need to select the Git versions of some components.
 The following commands will install the necessary versions if you're using